pengfeiliu371/Getting_started/Graphic_guideline_for_scientific_publications.md

 ### Figure size, font, and file format

 Always set the paper size (US letter, 8.5" * 11") and figure size in your software.
 This will ensure that your font size in figures are consistent.
 It is recommended to plot figures in their actual sizes that appear in publication.
-For a simple, single panel figure, use single column size (width < 89 mm/3.5" for Nature journals or 3.25" for ACS journals).
-For complex, multiple-panel figures, you may use double column size (width < 183 mm/7.2" or 7").
-The length should be < 9.5" so it fits into a single page US letter paper.
+For a simple, single panel figure, use single column size (width < 89 mm/3.5" for Nature journals or <3.25" for ACS journals).
+For a complex, multiple-panel figure, you may use double column size (width < 183 mm/7.2" or 7").
+The length should be < 9.5" so it fits into a single-page US letter paper.

 Use sans-serif font family (e.g., Arial, Calibri, Helvetica).
 Use Times New Roman for main text of your manuscript but not for figures.

 If you plot figures in actual size, font size 8 should be large enough.
 If you plot the figure 50% larger than actual size (not recommended), use font size 12.

 It is recommended to save your figures in vector format (e.g., PDF, eps).
-If you plot colored maps (e.g., pcolormesh, contour plots), you may rasterize the image (otherwise the figure file size can be very large and slow to open).
+If you plot colored maps (e.g., pcolormesh, contour plots), you may rasterize the image part (otherwise the figure file size can be very large and slow to open).
 However, the background (i.e., axes, ticks, labels) should still be in vector format and editable.

 ### Color maps

-Use

-https://www.nature.com/articles/s41467-020-19160-7
+Use perceptually uniform color maps.
+See details in the article below: https://www.nature.com/articles/s41467-020-19160-7

+For colored plots showing differences (with both positive and negative values), it is ok to use diverging color maps.

+###